miRkwood-RNA/miRkwood/README.txt

 SYNOPSIS

     miRkwood is an application that allows for the fast and easy identification of microRNAs.
 It is specifically designed for plant microRNAs.

 INSTALL

     See file miRkwood_installation.md.

-REQUIRED FILES
-    If you have annotation files for CDS, r/t/snoRNA and want to filter out CDS and/or r/t/snoRNA, make sure to store the corresponding files into the {miRkwood_path}/cgi-bin/data/annotations/ directory.
-    These files should be named after your genome file.
-    E.g if your genome file name is "species.fa" or "species.fasta" you should name your annotation files "species_CDS.gff" and "species_tRNA_rRNA_snoRNA.gff".

-    If you have a miRBase file for your species, miRkwood can detect known miRNAs.
-    Make sure your miRBase file is stored in the {miRkwood_path}/cgi-bin/data/miRBase/ directory and is named after your genome file.
-    E.g if your genome file name is "species.fa" or "species.fasta" you should name your annotation file "species_miRBase.gff3".

 USAGE

     miRkwood comes in two distinct pipelines, according to the input data type.

     -mirkwood.pl (abinitio pipeline): scans a genomic sequence and finds all potential microRNA precursors.